 As the car’s ECU receives signals from all over the vehicle, it will activate limp mode in response to severe abnormalities that the signs reveal.
 It is designed as a protective measure to prevent further damage from occurring in the vehicle.

 Is Your Car Shaking?
 It Might Be Your Brakes Instead

-If you’re a science fiction fan, it’s not unlike those moments where a starship captain orders his team to “shut down all unnecessary systems” to conserve power and allow it to be channelled elsewhere that it is needed.
+If you’re a science fiction fan, it’s not unlike those moments where a starship captain orders his team to “shut down all unnecessary systems” to conserve power and allow it to be channeled elsewhere that it is needed.

 Symptoms and Causes of Limp Mode

-If you’re driving along and experience any of the following symptoms, they could point to limp mode being activated.
+If you’re driving along and experience any of the following symptoms, they could point to the limp mode being activated.
 It’s not always 100 percent, but all of these are strong indications of your limp mode coming online: